 In addition, Carol’s own personal illness battles with multiple tumours and years of operations including a lung lobectomy led her to make the decision to undertake a once-in-a-lifetime challenge and really push herself to the limits once she returned to good health and she started to feel like herself again.

 When pondering what adventure to embark on for charity, she came across a challenge that ticked off some major must-do’s on Carol’s bucket list, including dog sledding and seeing the northern lights.

 And so now Carol finds herself heading off to Sweden for a week in January 2019 to take on a Dog Sledding challenge.
 Carol will guide her own team of dogs on a 200km trek, sledding for around 5-7 hours per day, sleeping in wilderness cabins in -45 degrees Celsius temperatures with no running water or electricity.
 Although Carol has funded the full trip herself, she aims to raise sponsorship money for Dougie Mac.

 “Every step of the way I will be taking inspiration from my amazing Mum, the wonderful team at Dougie Mac and of course my beloved Dad John and Nana Pat, who were also a huge part of childhood and who I miss greatly.”

-Suzi Smith, Head of Corporate Fundraising & Events, commented:
+Donna Adams, Head of Fundraising & Lottery, commented:

 “We can’t thank Carol enough for her unwavering commitment to supporting Dougie Mac and for taking on this extreme fundraiser for the hospice.
-We look forward to hearing all about her training and her fantastic journey.”
+We look forward to hearing all about her fantastic journey.”